IanKulin/clean-image/README.md

-## Project Overview
+## Clean Image Opener

-This is a Firefox browser extension called "Clean Image Opener" that allows users to open images in new tabs with query parameters stripped from the URL.
+A Firefox browser extension that allows users to open images in new tabs with query parameters stripped from the URL.
 The extension adds a context menu item when right-clicking on images.

 ## Architecture